IoTtalk/Dummy_Device_IoTtalk_v1_py/README.md

 # Dummy_Device
-# Before using this example, please successfully install the python module 'requests'.
+# Before using this example, please install the python module 'requests' correctly.

 This is a DA example with ControlChannels、SSL connection、Device_Auth.